AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

  </tbody>
 </table>

-Example - to set up a 250 pixel wide search results panel on large and medium size breakpoints and use a full-size panel on a small size breakpoint:
+Example - to set up a 250 pixel-wide search results panel on large and medium size breakpoints and use a full-size panel on a small-size breakpoint:

 ```
 .s7ecatalogsearchviewer.s7size_large .s7searchpanel .s7searchresultspanel, .s7ecatalogsearchviewer.s7size_medium .s7searchpanel .s7searchresultspanel {